Turaev-Viro invariants and cabling operations: Introduction

 Some examples which satisfy the hypothesis of Corollary \ref{Weakequivlim} include the figure-eight knot and the Borromean rings by Detcherry-Kalfagianni-Yang \cite{colJvolDKY}, the Whitehead chains by Wong \cite{WongWhitehead}, the fundamental shadow links by Belletti-Detcherry-Kalfagianni-Yang \cite{growth6j}, a family of hyperbolic links in $S^2\times S^1$ by Belletti \cite{Belletti2021}, a large family of octahedral links in $S^3$ by the first author of this paper \cite{Kumar21}, and a family of link complements in trivial $S^1$-bundles over oriented connected closed surfaces by the authors of this paper \cite{kumarMelby21}.

-For general $p$ and $q$ coprime, Corollary \ref{Weakequivlim} demonstrates that Conjecture \ref{GenCYvol} is preserved under the $(p,q)$-cabling operation.
+For general $p$ and $q$ coprime, Corollary \ref{Weakequivlim} demonstrates the stability of Conjecture \ref{GenCYvol} under the $(p,q)$-cabling operation.
 However, in the case when $q=2^n$ for $n\in\mathbb{N}$, we recover the full limit as shown in the following corollary.

 \begin{cor} Suppose $M$ satisfies Conjecture \ref{GenCYvol}.
-Then for any odd $p$ and $n \in \mathbb{N}$, the $(p,2^n)$-cable $M'$ also satisfies Conjecture \ref{GenCYvol}.
-Moreover, if $lTV(M) = v_3||M||$, then $lTV(M') =LTV(M') = v_3 ||M'||$. \end{cor} As a direct result of Corollaries \ref{Weakequivlim} and \ref{Cor:2n}, we extend the work of Detcherry \cite{DetcherryCabling} where the author considers the operation of attaching a $(p,2)$-cable space.
+Then for any odd $p$ and $n \in \mathbb{N}$, any $(p,2^n)$-cable $M'$ also satisfies Conjecture \ref{GenCYvol}.
+Moreover, if $lTV(M) = v_3||M||$, then $lTV(M') =LTV(M') = v_3 ||M'||$. \end{cor} As a direct result of Corollaries \ref{Weakequivlim} and \ref{Cor:2n}, we extend the work of Detcherry \cite{DetcherryCabling}, where the author considers the operation of attaching a $(p,2)$-cable space.
 This allows us to construct manifolds satisfying Conjecture \ref{GenCYvol} from manifolds with toroidal boundary where the conjecture is already known.
 This includes all previously mentioned examples.

 The general method of proof for Theorem \ref{mainthm} follows from the work of Detcherry \cite{DetcherryCabling}.
 Considering the cable space $C_{p,q}$ as a cobordism between tori, the Reshetikhin--Turaev $SO_3$-TQFT at level $r$, denoted by $RT_r$, associates to it a linear operator